NoBlackBoxes/LastBlackBox/boxes/intelligence/NPU/coral/README.md

 ```

 ## Python Versions
-The tflite-runtime on PyPI currently requires Python 3.11.
-This can make it difficult to run the Coral examples on an up-to-date host system.
+The tflite-runtime on PyPI currently requires **Python 3.11**.
+This can make it difficult to run the Coral examples on an up-to-date NB3 system.
 It is possible to install an earlier version of Python.

 ## Building (on NB3)
 - Install required libraries